codam-coding-college/find-peers/README.md

 ## Developing
 ## Setup & configuration
 - Create a Oauth application on [intra](https://profile.intra.42.fr/oauth/applications)
-- Copy the file `./env/tokens.example.json` to `./env/tokens.json` and fill out the secret data
+- Copy the file `./env/tokens.example.json` to `./env/tokens.json` and fill out the (secret) data
+	- The callbackURL's path must be exactly `/auth/42/callback`

+Also see `./src/env.ts` for more configuration

 ## Changing listed projects
 - The projects shown on the front page are listed in `./env/projectIDs.json`.
 Should the curriculum change, you can edit that file.
 Remember to restart the server and wait for the server to pull all the data from the intra api.